 GGMC Imbalance: This is determined by calculating the amount the GGMC Scheduled Pack Draft is outside the Allocated Pack-Draft range.
-These values represent the impact of the GGMC on the pipeline system inventory on any given day.
+These values they jut page outrepresent the impact of the GGMC on the pipeline system inventory on any given day.